eumar-8/maestro-qa-code-challenge/readme.md

 # Proof of Concept: Using Maestro as an End-to-End Tool in the Ev.energy Project

-This document outlines the proof of concept of using[Maestro](https://maestro.mobile.dev/getting-started/installing-maestro)  as an end-to-end tool in the Ev.energy project.
+This document outlines the proof of concept of using [Maestro](https://maestro.mobile.dev/getting-started/installing-maestro) as an end-to-end tool in the Ev.energy project.
 We tested the QA code challenge using Maestro with four different flows
 1. Asking for location permission and denying it.
 2. Asking for location permission and allowing it.
 3. Using the list of charge stations.
 4. Using the map of charge stations.

-# Norte: so far I have tested it in Ios simulator
+### Norte: so far I have tested it in Ios simulator
 ## Setup

 To run the proof of concept, follow these steps: